Montana-class battleship: Armor

 The main batteries were designed to have very heavy protection, with turret faces having 18 in Class B mounted on 4.5 in STS, resulting in 22.5 in thick laminated plate.
 The turret sides were to have up to 10 in Class A and turret roofs would have 9.15 in Class B. The barbettes would have been protected by up to 21.3 in Class A forward and 18 in aft, while the conning tower sides would have 18 in Class A.

 Montanas torpedo protection system design incorporated lessons learned from those of previous US fast battleships, and was to consist of four internal longitudinal torpedo bulkheads behind the outer hull shell plating that would form a multi-layered "bulge".
 Two of the compartments would be liquid loaded in order to disrupt the gas bubble of a torpedo warhead detonation while the bulkheads would elastically deform and absorb the energy.
 Due to the external armor belt, the geometry of the "bulge" was more similar to that of the North Carolina class rather than that of the South Dakota and Iowa classes.
-The design of the Montanas torpedo defense system addressed a potential vulnerability of the South Dakota-type system, where caisson tests in 1939 showed that extending the main armor belt that tapers to the keel to act as one of the torpedo bulkheads had detrimental flooding effects due to the belt's rigidity.
+The design of the Montanas torpedo defense system addressed a potential vulnerability of the South Dakota–type system, where caisson tests in 1939 showed that extending a main armor belt that tapers to the keel to act as one of the torpedo bulkheads had detrimental flooding effects due to the belt's rigidity.
 South Dakotas and Iowas systems were modified in light of these tests, and Iowas system was also further reinforced.
 Like on the South Dakota and Iowa classes, the two outer compartments would be liquid loaded, while two inner ones be void with the lower Class B armor belt to form the holding bulkhead between them.
 The greater beam of the Montanas would allow a higher system depth of 20.5 ft compared to 18.5 ft of the North Carolinas.